olcf/olcf-user-docs/software/profiling/ScoreP.rst

 If you want to add PDT, then use the option ``--pdt``

 Add to your submission script the Score-P variables that you want to use (or uncomment them below).
-By default the TAU will apply profiling, and not apply tracing.
+By default the Score-P will apply profiling, and not apply tracing.

 .. code::